🌌

 Top desert silence option near Tozeur:

-⭐ Outskirts of Chott el Jerid salt
+⭐ Outskirts of Chott el Jerid

-flats (solar salt lake) — about 30–40 min from Tozeur.
+salt flats (solar salt lake) — about 30–40 min

-Flat, open horizon, no light pollution, and easy
+Flat, open horizon, no light pollution,

-silence and stargazing.
+night silence and stargazing.

-You get a 360° view of the sky, where stars seem
+You get a 360° view of the sky, where

-unbelievably close.
+stars seem unbelievably close.

-Quick Local Desert Night Checklist
+📌 Quick Local Desert

 |